 - Securing tools and materials to prevent them from falling

-- Inspecting equipment regularly to make sure all components are in good condition
+- Regularly inspecting equipment to make sure all components are in good condition

-While transportation incidents are fifth on the list with 41,010 incidents, it’s the most fatal workplace incident, with 1,038 deaths by roadway incidents alone.
+While transportation incidents are sixth on the list, with 85,000 incidents for 2021 to 2022, it is the most fatal workplace incident, with 1,369 deaths by roadway incidents in 2022.
 Transportation incidents aren’t limited to automobiles—the BLS also includes accidents involving:

 - Aircraft